Market Intelligence

 - major_risks should be specific to the current competitive set, not generic startup risks

-- executive_summary should explicitly describe where Barndoor wins, where specialists beat it, and what must improve next
+- executive_summary should explicitly describe where the reference company wins, where specialists beat it, and what must improve next

 Keep the recommendations concrete and suitable for product marketing, sales, or founder use.